 Welcome!
 I hope that this website will help you in your decision about starting therapy.
-Psychotherapy is a process of exploring, learning, making choices, increasing awareness, and honing discernment skills.
-The growth that arises from these processes can help you feel more of a sense of agency and empowerment in your life.
+Psychotherapy is a process of exploring, learning, making choices, increasing awareness of feelings, thoughts and beliefs, and honing discernment skills.
+The growth that arises from these processes can help you feel and carry out more of a sense of agency and empowerment in your life.

 Therapy offers a collaborative place for you to explore what is meaningful for you.
 My approach helps bring about desired change by focusing on how to integrate your inner and outer life.
 We will seek to learn how the issues that concern you came about, what they mean, what keeps them in place and what is needed to make changes.
 This method of working goes beyond treating symptoms and offers a way to make changes that are reliable and lasting.
 Humor and creativity, when appropriate, can expand our perspective.
 The experience of therapy can enhance your self-esteem and sense of connectedness to others.

 I help people with depression, anxiety, disconnection from self and others, a wish for more self-knowledge, and shame and fear that prevent living a fuller life.
 In accepting core emotions, people can develop a more authentic and compassionate relationship with themselves and others.
 I often work with highly sensitive people, helping them to draw on their intuitive skills.

 When you learn to listen to yourself more fully, your increased awareness helps you to activate your strengths and resources to support growth and healing.
 This applies to individual, couples and family therapy.

 Taking the step to begin psychotherapy is a significant move toward self-care and desired changes.

 - Take action to increase your satisfaction and fulfillment in relationships.

 - Gain support to identify and express feelings.